masneyb/cavedbmanager/README.md

 * Install the West Virginia base data.
 This is for the GIS layers, counties, topo quads, topo quad / county relationships, and UTM zones for the entire state.
-  `cat sample-bulletin/wv-base-data.sql | mysql -uroot cavedb`.
+  `cat sample-bulletin/wv-base-data.sql | psql cavedb`.
 * Add the aerial imagery. `ln -s /home/ubuntu/postgis-data-importer/download/us_wv/aerial/USDA-2014/2014.map /usr/local/cavedbmanager-data/gis_maps/`.
 Be sure to replace the path to your checked out version of the postgis-data-importer project.
 The 2014.map matches the name column in the cavedb_gisaerialmap table (without the .map extension).
 * When importing your GIS data, you only need to include the DEMs and aerial imagery for the Aurora, Lake Lynn and Lead Mine